hepwori/okrs/OKRs For Smart People.md

 * **Accurate communication**

-   Lets everyoneo know and agree on what's important
+   Lets everyone know and agree on what's important

 * **Established indicators for measuring progress**